vuejs/v2.vuejs.org/src/guide/migration.md

 </div>
 {% endraw %}

-### `Vue.set` and `Vue.delete` on Vue instances <sup>deprecated</sup>
+### `Vue.set` and `Vue.delete` on Vue instances <sup>removed</sup>

-Vue.set and Vue.delete can no longer work on Vue instances.
+`Vue.set` and `Vue.delete` can no longer work on Vue instances.
 It is now mandatory to properly declare all top-level reactive properties in the data option.
 If you'd like to delete properties on a Vue instance or its `$data`, just set it to null.

 {% raw %}
 <div class="upgrade-path">